bc3LC/medusa/paper/paper.md

 $$\Delta e_h^s = \frac{ \sum_c e_{c,h} (1+\Delta p_c^s) - \sum_c e_{c,h} }{ \sum_c e_{c,h} } \times 100$$

-here $e_{c,h}$ refers to the total spending on each consumption category, $c$, consumed by each of the household, in the baseline scenario and $\Delta p_c^s$ is the increase in prices by consumption category and scenario obtained with the price model.
+here $e_{c,h}$ refers to the total spending on each consumption category, $c$, consumed by each of the household, $h$, in the baseline scenario and $\Delta p_c^s$ is the increase in prices by consumption category and scenario obtained with the price model.

 # Functionality